 Thereafter, I worked for Eastleigh Borough Council and coordinated the STAR (Start Tackling Alcohol Responsibly) project.
 The aim was to raise awareness of the consequences of drinking too much via education and campaigns on sexual health, crime, anti social behaviour, unhealthy relationships and mental health.
 During this employment I also chaired the Wessex Alcohol Research Collaboration which is made up of a lay expert panel whom help shape and advise on the alcohol research agenda within a clinical, public health and government agency setting.

 I set up Stacey Miller Consultancy in 2012 at a time of recession and budget cuts but also at a time with a great need for quality education and training around positive wellbeing in the workplace.
-I am also a proud Time to Change champion, a member of the Rethink mental health charity, a member of the Solent NHS Trust and chair the Health and Wellbeing youth forum for Winchester and Test Valley.
+I am also a member of the Rethink mental health charity, a member of the Solent NHS Trust and chair the Health and Wellbeing youth forum for Winchester and Test Valley.